THE TRUE COST OF A RANSOMWARE ATTACK ON A BUSINESS

 "To get the server up and running, our plan was to rebuild the server, collect and recover the data, and restructure the redundant array of independent disks (RAID) for data storage," says Kemlyn.
 "But our job with R&G wasn't over until we devised and implemented a solution to ensure future performance and security improvements."

 FUTURE-PROOFING A BUSINESS

 A combination of R&G Consultants' infrastructure requirements and the crippling effect of this crash opened the firm's eyes to the benefits of cloud computing and infrastructure.
 The stability, availability and cost-effectiveness of the cloud were key factors in their decision to implement an immediate cloud migration.

 Not only did the Microsoft Office 365 Business Premium package address all the critical requirements for R&G, it also allowed room for future growth and scale.

-In terms of repair and prevention, R&G Consultants had now covered every point of possible future attack systems failure.
-The mails were hosted and supported with Office 365, where each user utilized OneDrive as a local repository of data and each national office was listed on a more advanced collaborative system with all user machines connected and updated from any device via Microsoft SharePoint with all data migrated to the cloud.
+In terms of repair and prevention, R&G Consultants had now covered every point of possible future attacks or systems failure.
+The mails were hosted and supported with Office 365, where each user utilized OneDrive as a local repository of data.
+Each national office was listed on a more advanced collaborative system with all user machines connected and updated from any device via Microsoft SharePoint with all data migrated to the cloud.
 Now, by simply adding an internet name, each individual user has access to their appropriate data authority in the cloud, giving them complete IT accessibility, mobility, organization, collaboration, permissions and storage along strict protocols of security efficiency.